Luese19/jailbooth/README.md

-# The Slammer: Automated Mugshot Photo Booth
+# The IMAGE JAIL BOOTH

 An interactive photo booth that simulates a classic police mugshot experience.
 Participants step into the themed booth, have their picture taken, and receive a digitally processed photo automatically placed into a branded template.

 ## Project Overview

-**The Slammer** is designed for events like school functions, parties, or fundraisers where participants can create fun, professional-looking "mugshot" photos with custom branding and fake charges.
+**The IMAGE JAIL BOOTH** is designed for events like school functions, parties, or fundraisers where participants can create fun, professional-looking "mugshot" photos with custom branding and fake charges.

 ## Key Features